Inauguration of Joe Biden: Oaths of office

 Associate Justice Sonia Sotomayor administered the oath of office to Harris at 11:40 a.m., with 20 minutes remaining in Pence's term.
-Sotomayor became the first woman to administer an inaugural oath twice after she administered Biden's at his 2013 swearing-in.
+Sotomayor became the first woman to administer an inaugural oath twice after she administered then-Vice President Biden's at his 2013 swearing-in.
 Harris recited the following:

 Chief Justice John Roberts then administered Biden's oath of office at 11:47 a.m., with 13 minutes remaining in Trump's term.
 Biden recited the following, as prescribed by the Constitution:

 Upon completing the oath, the U.S. Army Band ("Pershing's Own") played four ruffles and flourishes, but a 21-gun cannon salute was not rendered, which caused a brief delay in the proceedings before Biden was able to deliver his inaugural address.
 The 21-gun cannon salute for President Biden was later rendered at the wreath-laying ceremony at Arlington National Cemetery.

-The flag of the Vice President of the United States was present at the beginning of the inauguration ceremony, indicating the presence of the then-incumbent vice president Mike Pence.
+The flag of the vice president of the United States was present at the beginning of the inauguration ceremony, indicating the presence of the then-incumbent vice president Mike Pence.
 At noon the flag continued to fly for the new incumbent Kamala Harris.
-When the noon hour arrived, the flag of the President of the United States was raised by the military sentry, indicating the presence of the newly sworn incumbent president.
+When the noon hour arrived, the flag of the president of the United States was raised by the military sentry, indicating the presence of the newly sworn incumbent president.

 The presidential nuclear football, which can authorize a nuclear attack while away from a command center, was discreetly given to military aides of the new administration during the ceremony; however, Trump's absence did not change the automatic deactivation of his and Pence's nuclear access and activation of Biden and Harris'.